dannguyen/summerstagehand/README.md

 TODO
 May 3
-Create the directive for videos to connect to SummerVideo.getDetails detaisl should include:
+Create the directive for videos to connect to SummerStageVideo.getDetails detaisl should include:
       youtube video id
       name